ikkez/F3-PhpStorm-Snippets/README.md

 ## Live-Template

 To install, copy the `templates/F3.xml` file to your user config folder.
+If the `templates` directory does not exist, just create it.
 Now restart PhpStorm and check if the F3 LiveTemplate is checked in the settings.

 ![Settings](http://ikkez.de/linked/F3-Snippets-Settings.jpg)